katmarcin/BMI_Prediction_of_Health_Status/README.md

  Lastly, F1 score measures the ability of a classifier to find all positive instances.
 In other words, it is the fraction of positives that were correctly identified.
 A good classifier should have a score of 1, and a poor classifier would have a score closer to 0.
 BalancedRandomForestClassifier shines through again with a high recall score of 0.87.
 The lowest F1 score, 0.79, is exhibited by the EasyEnsembleClassifier mdoel.

-For further BMI prediction analysis, it would be best to proceed with the EBalancedRandomForestClassifier, which exhibited relatively high scores amongst all major metrics and therefore it performed the best.
+For further BMI prediction analysis, it would be best to proceed with the BalancedRandomForestClassifier, which exhibited relatively high scores amongst all major metrics and therefore it performed the best.
 It is important to choose this model as it implements an algorithm that reduces bias and is also both precise and accurate in calculating generalized health status risk.
 Hospitals must have proper health status management and modeling to prevent false negatives, aka at-risk individuals that are misinterpreted as maintaining a normal BMI.
 In doing so, this leads to healthcare providers believing the patient is not at more risk relative to others because of false pretenses of the BMI.